pangolinkeys/pipeline/README.md

 Optionally use `InitializePipeline` helper class to get your values into the pipeline.

 See the `Example` folder inside the `tests` folder for a working example.

+    return $this->pipe(
+            new InitializePipeline($value),
+            new DivideByTwo,
+            new DivideByTwo,
+            new TimesByOneThousand,
+            new TimesByOneThousand
+    );